mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

 ## June 27, 2022
 Job update: I had a second (and more than likely last round) interview this morning at the same company as June 23's entry, this time speaking to the hiring manager.
-They emphasized the lack of data analytics and more communciations in the role, which I don't mind, but my endgame is still further than just data communication and checking excel spreadsheets
+They emphasized the lack of data analytics and more communciations in the role, which I don't mind, but my endgame is still further than just data communication and checking excel spreadsheets.

 I also put some time this weekend to think not only about jobs, but also what I actually want to contribute towards in the grand scheme of my life.
 I don't want to just be an analyst or scientist; I was also thinking about computer hardware and software security, particularly encryption.

+I also continued watching more zero to mastery lectures and am currently working on object oriented programming within Python.
+The current lectures overlap and review a lot of material from the video I mentioned in [this practice file](ObjectOrientedPractice.py), but refreshing and reviewing is important.
+I made updates at the bottom of the file with more practice from the lectures.

+I finished section 12 and 16 as well, which goes over debugging and different career aspects.
+These lectures do help with figuring out more projects I can work on as I continue, and I like the idea of creating other blog posts for different technologies and projects I find interesting.

 ## June 23, 2022
 I spent today's morning to early afternoon preparing for my interview since this is my first time interviewing in a while, and it's for a non-actuary role.
 I will be working with actuaries since it's for a life insurance position, so I definitely have a foot in the door with experience, but I'm not going to jinx it.